AniruddhaShukla/apple-dev-blogging/_posts/2022-06-12-welcome-to-jekyll.markdown

 categories: jekyll update
 ---
 In WWDC 22 the new Charts framework was announced and it has never been so easy to create beautiful Charts.
+You will need Xcode 14 installed which at the time of writing is in Beta.
 Let's get right to it..

-Let's create our datasource.
-We will show a graph of the temperatures in Kansas City for last week.
+In this example, we will show a graph of the average temperatures in Kansas City for last week.
 We will create a struct which will hold the day of the week and the average temperature for that day respectively.
+These will be our X and Y axes on the chart.

 {% highlight ruby %}
 struct TemperatureTrend: Identifiable {